ScanMountGoat/Smush-Material-Research/Debugging.md

 1. Install the version of .NET used by Ryujinx.
 Visual Studio is recommended for editing but any text editor will work.
 2. Clone the repository from https://github.com/Ryujinx/Ryujinx
 3. Remove the calls to alpha testing by deleting or commenting out the lines in `Ryujinx.Graphics.OpenGL.Pipeline.SetAlphaTest`.
+4. Remove the calls to `GL.Begin` and `GL.End` in `Ryujinx.Graphics.OpenGL.HwCapabilities`.
-4. Build Ryujinx.
+5. Build Ryujinx.
-5. Point RenderDoc to this new executable in the Launch Application tab of RenderDoc.
+6. Point RenderDoc to this new executable in the Launch Application tab of RenderDoc.

 The basic process for debugging is as follows.
 1. Launch the emulator from RenderDoc